visheshd/visheshd.github.io/_posts/2016-02-23-how-to-show-progress-startup-without-cto-or-product.md

 	<img src="https://upload.wikimedia.org/wikipedia/commons/3/32/Roue_primitive.png">
 </figure>

-One needs momentum on their side to get a startup over the hump.
-And the sooner you start on it the better.
+Demonstrating progress is vital for a startup, for a host of reasons.
+The more traction you get, the easier things become!
 As with anything the first step is always the hardest.
 Recruiting other team members and investors becomes much easier if you can show
 them:

     1. You are solving a problem that you are passionate about